Reminder: Understanding Alzheimer’s and DementiaClick to RSVP

 The program is designed to run approximately 1 hour including Q&A.

 A Certificate of Completion is available to any participant wishing to receive one.

-To register, click on the program of interest and you will be directed to the Alzheimer's Association's website.
-OR, email firstname.lastname@example.org with your NAME, EMAIL ADDRESS and a HOME OR WORK ZIP CODE and she will register you on the Association's site.
+You may register by clicking on this program in the attached Virtual Education Program flyer, which will take you to the Alzheimer's Association website to complete your registration.
+OR you may email Venita Olson at firstname.lastname@example.org with your name, email address and zip code and she will register you on the website.
 Either way, you will receive an email confirmation with a Zoom link to access the program at the scheduled time.